KhaledAbuAl-Majd/Driving-Vehicle-License-Department-DVLD---Full-Real-Project/README.md

 ## Project Overview

-> **Note:** This is a high-level summary and does not cover every detail; the full project is more extensive and includes additional modules and workflows.
+> ⚠️ This is a simplified explanation and does not cover the full scope of the project.
+The actual system is larger and includes more features.

 ## Project Overview